Dr. Christopher J. McCollough

 The decision to establish an endowed chair is grounded in the need to sustain the leadership of a skilled administrator with advanced knowledge of accreditation standards in journalism and mass communication, who can cultivate relevant partnership development, and who brings a contemporary vision for journalism and mass communication programs to produce well-rounded, job-ready graduates, in keeping with the standards of the Accrediting Council for Education in Journalism and Mass Communication (ACEJMC).
 Given Dr. McCollough’s strong record as a program builder and accomplishments at JSU, he was a natural choice as the first endowed chair.

-Speaking on his scholarship, Dr. McCollough’s research blends the applied practice of public relations, the teaching and learning of public relations, and various forms of impact on communities through the application of high-impact learning practices.
-Within the study of public relations and political communication, Dr. McCollough focuses on the historical and working relationships between state government public information officers and journalists.
-He’s consistently presented award-winning work at the Southern States Communication Association, the national level at the Association for Education in Journalism and Mass Communication, as well as at National Communication Association.
+Dr. McCollough’s research blends the applied practice of public relations, the teaching and learning of public relations, and various forms of impact on communities through the application of high-impact learning practices.
+Within the study of public relations and political communication, Dr. McCollough focuses on the historical and contemporary working relationships between government communicators and journalists.
+He has consistently presented award-winning work at the Southern States Communication Association, the Association for Education in Journalism and Mass Communication, as well as at National Communication Association, and public in Public Relations Journal, in addition to several edited chapters on historical public sector communications (2019), political communication on digital channels (2024), and in the field of public interest communication (2024).

-Recent collaborative scholarship with peers looking at the future of education in the strategic communication subfields, including the integration of social media, digital media, and artificial intelligence.
-This program has yielded presentations at the annual meetings of the National Communication Association, Association for Education in Journalism and Mass Communication, as well as the International Public Relations Research Conference, in addition to publications in Journalism and Mass Communication Educator (2020) and the Journal of Public Relations Education (2021).
+Recent collaborative scholarship with peers looking at the future of education in the strategic communication subfields, including the integration of social media, digital media, and artificial intelligence in the mass communication classroom.
+These projects have yielded presentations at the annual meetings of the National Communication Association, Association for Education in Journalism and Mass Communication, as well as the International Public Relations Research Conference, in addition to publications in Journalism and Mass Communication Educator (2020) the Journal of Public Relations Education (2021), Teaching Journalism and Mass Communication (2021, 2022), in addition to peer edited book chapters on the ethics of Artificial Intelligence (2023), and the current state of theoretical research in Artificial Intelligence use in Public Relations (2025).

 christopher mccollough